alescrnjar/FrameFromNoise/README.md

 <!-- TO DO:
 - Perche a volte la loss sale di colpo a ordini di grandezza anche se ormai si era raggiunto il plateau?
-- x0[0] nel write_inpcrd forse e sbagliato, se gli altri sono gli altri dei 5 n_samples!
+- x0[0] nel write_inpcrd forse e sbagliato, se gli altri sono gli altri dei 5 n_samples! - no, era per batch_1_Nat_3
 - perche lab 1 (MMMM) ha sempre meno accuracy di label 0 (HHHH)???
-- noisy_imgs -> noisy_strc
 - outname=args.output_directory+'output_frame-'+str(idx)+'_sample-'+str(i)+'_lab'+str(what_label[0].item())+'.inpcrd' #QUIQUI what_label[0] e' per fare veloce
+- remove dset, batch_1_Nat_3
+- __main__
+- desired_labels: apply!
 -->

 FrameFromNoise is a conditional denoising diffusion probabilistic model (DDPM) which, given the AMBER parameter and topology file of a biological system (.prmtop, .top) and an associated molecular dynamics (MD) trajectory (.dcd, .nc, ...), reconstructs a frame belonging to the same distribution of the sampled trajectory.
 Moreover, it is given a label (0 or 1) which allows to distinguish between frames with an observed condition from those without.

 The trajectory is aligned and centered around the origin in the pre-processing stage, as this is necessary for the algorithm.
 The first frame is outputted as "initial.inpcrd"

-Instead of a U-Net, as typical for diffusion models, the code makes use of a more traditional architecture composed of linear layers.
+Instead of a U-Net, as typical for diffusion models, the code makes use of a more traditional architecture composed of linear layers, where both time and label embeddings are added in every layer.

 The code is adapted from this tutorial: https://medium.com/mlearning-ai/enerating-images-with-ddpms-a-pytorch-implementation-cef5a2ba8cb1

 The output .inpcrd files can be visualized with VMD (or pymol): load the parameter and topology files as "AMBER7 Parm", then the .incprd as "AMBER7 Restart"

 # Required Libraries

-* tensorboardX >= 2.5.1

 * numpy >= 1.22.3